 A Zen garden is one of the simplest and most beautiful types of garden you can create.
 It doesn’t need to fill a large area either.
 It can be created with sand surrounded by rocks.
 Or you may choose to use coloured pebbles for a stylish alternative.
 The sand can be raked to create circular or swirling patterns.
 You may choose to add a water feature or some solar lights to enhance the effect.
 These gardens are designed to relax the soul, so don’t forget to add somewhere to sit and meditate.

 Your garden can be the ideal place to find your five-a-day.
 Why not plant some fruit trees?
-Visit a plum tree nursery or find a garden centre that specialises in fruit plants.
+Visit a nursery or find a garden centre that specialises in fruit plants.
 You can also plant vegetables like potatoes and carrots.
 Many of these foods can be grown in containers if you don’t want to dig up your lawn.
 This can make it easier to protect the plants and harvest the crops too.
 Use hanging baskets, old storage boxes, or build up a planting bed.

 If what you’re really after is a garden full of colour all year round, you need to pick your flowers carefully.
 Early bloomers include snowdrops and daffodils.
 Irises in blue and purple will pop up in early spring.
 In the summer you can enjoy violas in your hanging baskets.
-Late autumn brings the best of the roses out in full colour.
+Late spring brings the best of the roses out in full colour.
 Pick a few evergreens to provide different shades of green in your garden all winter.

 Whichever garden you choose, it can be created and maintained quite easily.
 Of course, you’ll need to work a little to keep a lawn mowed or weeds at bay!
 Love your garden all year round.